Can the Grantor Get a Mortgage on House in an Irrevocable Trust?

 Response:

-Not a traditional mortgage.
-While the trust probably would permit a mortgage, banks won’t grant a mortgage to property in an irrevocable trust.
 A family member or friend might lend the money if they can afford to do so.
 But then there’s the issue of what happens with the money.
-I’m not sure what the terms of your trust are, but the trustee may only disburse any funds borrowed under the terms of the trust.
+I’m not sure what the terms of your trust are, but the trustee may only disburse any funds it holds, whether or not they are borrowed, under the terms of the trust.
 The trustee could almost certainly use the funds to maintain and improve the house.
 But, for instance, if the trust was created for Medicaid planning purposes, the funds could not be used for the grantor’s benefit.
 Such trusts do not permit the distribution of principal.

 Related Articles: